ipspace/netlab/docs/caveats.md

 ## Generic Linux

 *Generic Linux device* is a Linux VM running Ubuntu 20.04 or an Alpine/Python container.
-To use any other Linux distribution, add **image** attribute with the name of Vagrant box or Docker container to the node data[^1]; the only requirements are working Python environment (to support Ansible playbooks used in **netlab initial** command) and the presence of **ip** command used in initial device configuration.
+To use any other Linux distribution, add **image** attribute with the name of Vagrant box or Docker container to the node data[^GL]; the only requirements are working Python environment (to support Ansible playbooks used in **netlab initial** command) and the presence of **ip** command used in initial device configuration.

-[^1]: You can also set the **defaults.devices.linux._provider_.image** attribute to change the Vagrant box for all Linux hosts in your lab.
+[^GL]: You can also set the **defaults.devices.linux._provider_.image** attribute to change the Vagrant box for all Linux hosts in your lab.

 ### Host Routing